rpremr/PCFBlueGreenAcrossClouds/README.md

 ## Setup concourse locally

-  1. Setup Concourse locally by following `Getting Started` section at https://concoursetutorial.com/
+  1. Setup Concourse locally by following `Getting Started` section in https://concoursetutorial.com/
   2. Mirror this repository to your account as explained in https://help.github.com/articles/duplicating-a-repository/
   3. Clone your newly created repository to your local desktop / laptop by executing the git clone command